Positive Conserved Quantities in the Klein-Gordon Equation: Acknowledgments

 \section{Acknowledgments}

 I would like to express my gratitude to the late Professor Roy Glauber of Harvard University for encouragement during the nascent beginnings of this work in the spring of 2018.
 I wish to thank Professor Shing-Tung Yau (now emeritus professor at Harvard University, and professor at Tsinghua University) for indulging my wild ideas regarding the usefulness of embeddings for relativistic quantum mechanics, during a serendipitous conversation, after I had expressed to him my ideas over e-mail, at the time.
 I thank Professor Howard Georgi of Harvard University and Professor Stephen Adler of the Institute for Advanced Study for their thoughts at an early stage.
-I wish to thank Professor Peter Shor of M.I.T. and again Professor Stephen Adler for feedback on the initial preprint of my paper.
+I wish to thank Professor Peter Shor of M.I.T. and again Professor Stephen Adler, as well as Professor Lawrence Horwitz of Tel-Aviv University and Bar-Ilan University, for feedback on the initial preprint of my paper.